Lode Runner Online: The Mad Monks' Revenge: Gameplay

 While maintaining all of the original features of The Legend Returns, Lode Runner Online adds several new features, such as bombs which constantly self-ignite and reappear on a set timer.
 New available "worlds", which determine background and terrain appearance on a map, are a chief addition.
 New hazards, such as phase blocks, which disappear and reappear on a set timer (and consequently can tear apart players or monks standing in the location of a vanished block in the process of reappearing), and items are among other additional features; notably, editors can specify certain items to be able to be picked up by only the player of corresponding color (e.g. bombs with blue outlines can only be picked up by the second player, Wes Reckless, not Jake Peril).

 The level editor is more complex than in the original game.
 Multiple exits can be placed in a level, and the exits can be programmed to lead to differing levels in a pack.

-Development

-In 1993, Presage Software acquired the rights to the classic Lode Runner game by Doug Smith and set out to create a new, updated version for modern machines.

-The result of this effort was Lode Runner: The Legend Returns.
-This game did phenomenally well, winning many awards and leading to an enhanced edition: Lode Runner Online.
-For this iteration, multi-player gameplay was added, allowing two persons to play Lode Runner together over a network, modem, or on the same machine.
-At the same time many new levels and game elements were introduced, and the original 16-bit code was updated to 32-bit for Windows 95 and Mac OS 8.

 Reception

+Reviews were polarized - Albuquerque Journal said "This is a superb update the entire family will enjoy", and scoring 5/5, whereas Computer Games Magazine said "Overall, this game is an absolute waste for anyone but a puzzle freak.
+Why spend hours upon hours running around stealing someone's gold for no apparent reason?
+I don't know, I wouldn't do it" giving the game 1/5.